Tips for Surviving Medical Assistant Training: Expectations, Requirements, and Challenges

 4. Avoid Test Anxiety

 Test anxiety can be debilitating during an exam.
-The symptoms can include inability to concentrate, feelings of dread, fast heartbeat, headache, and nausea.
+The symptoms can include the inability to concentrate, feelings of dread, a fast heartbeat, headache, and nausea.
 Here are a few steps you can take to avoid test anxiety:

 - Study the material thoroughly.
 It may seem obvious, but nothing cures test anxiety like confidence in knowing your stuff.